varrockbank/yew/README.md

 5. Accessible from small (smartphones) and large devices (laptops) on slow internet connection
 6. Yew versions aim for backward compatibility
 7. Strive to be a specification rather than implementation

-This projects strives to be a specification, rather than implementation, around a set of conventions on which existing software toolchains can readily operate.
-Perhaps custom software will be needed but it connected as an optional extension that does not break backwards compatibility.
+8. Encourages information retrieval (search) and organization (tags)
+9. Do not chase trends or appeal to compatibility for the sake of compatibility

+Yew leans towards specification, rather than implementation, on workflow conventions as to that interop with readily available software/toolchains, namely on Unix systems.

+Custom implementation and integration should be a backwards compatible extension.

-Yew aims to be recursively specified.
-This project serves as a valid Yew Project.
+This repository should be "self-hosting" and serve as a valid Yew Project.

 ## Legal

-No support is provided for this system.
-The author bears no responsibility.
+No support is provided.
+The author bears no responsibility for this system's usage.
+Don't plagiarize without citation.

 ## Yew

-This project is named Yew takes inspiration from the Yew tree from RuneScape.
+The name takes inspiration from the tree popularized by RuneScape.

-Currently, the alpha Yew specification is not machine parseable.
-When it is meant to be machine parseable, the specification will be moved into a separate file.
+Currently, Yew specification is not machine parseable.
+When machine-parseability is a feature, the specification will be moved into a separate file.

 ## Specification